Europe 2020 indicators - education

 The two Europe 2020 education targets also feature as EU benchmarks under the Strategic Framework for Education and Training 2020 (ET 2020).
 ET 2020 aims to foster European co-operation in education and training, providing common strategic objectives for the EU and its Member States up to 2020.
 ET 2020 covers the areas of adult participation in learning and mobility; quality and efficiency of education and training; equity, social cohesion and active citizenship; and creativity, innovation and entrepreneurship at all levels of education and training.
 To support the achievement of these objectives ET 2020 sets EU-wide benchmarks.
 In addition to the two Europe 2020 targets for education, there are another five benchmarks:

-- At least 95 % of children between the age of four years and the age for starting compulsory primary education should participate in early childhood education.
+- Early education and care: At least 95 % of children between the age of four years and the age of starting compulsory primary education should participate in early childhood education.

-- The share of low-achieving 15 year olds in reading, mathematics and science should be less than 15 %.
+- Underachievement in basic skills: The share of low-achieving 15 year olds in reading, mathematics and science should be less than 15 %.

-- The share of graduates (20 to 34 year olds) having left education and training in the past one to three years who are employed and not in any further education and training should be at least 82 %.
+- Employment rate of recent graduates: The share of graduates (20 to 34 year olds) having left education and training in the past one to three years who are employed and not in any further education and training should be at least 82 %.

-- An average of at least 15 % of adults should participate in learning.
+- Adult participation in learning: An average of at least 15 % of adults should participate in learning.

-- An EU average of at least 20 % of higher education graduates and of at least 6 % of 18 to 34 year olds with an initial vocational qualification should have spent some time studying or training abroad.
+- Learning mobility: On average in the EU, at least 20 % of graduates from higher education and at least 6 % of 18 to 34 year olds with an initial vocational qualification should have spent some time studying or training abroad.

 Further Eurostat information